 Examples of investing activities

-Financial activities considered as investing activities vary for every business and depend on the nature of the transaction.
+Financial activities considered as investing activities vary for every investment portfolio and depend on the nature of the asset allocation and mutual fund transactions.
 As a result, there is no metric for what should and shouldn’t be included here.
-A reliable method for knowing exactly what to include will be analyzing the balance sheet for the period.
-And taking into account the differences among noncurrent assets for the time.

 Common financial activities to include as investing activities: